What Vocation Means to Me

 Vocation to me represents a deep sense of rootedness in who we are in the midst of a complex world.
 Our vocation honors our experiences, relationships and dispositions, while connecting with the world’s greatest concerns.

-Aristotle said, “where the needs of the world and your talents cross, their lies your vocation.”
+Aristotle said, “where the needs of the world and your talents cross, there lies your vocation.”
 I think the simplicity of that statement allows the breadth of what vocation encompasses to be truly understood.
 Vocation is complicated and multifaceted.
 A person can have more than one vocation at a time and change their vocation(s) over the course of their lifetime.
 Vocation evolves just like our lives evolve.
 I think it is freeing to understand that your vocation(s) will be fulfilling, but they may compete, they may be difficult and they may not be the life you expected or wanted.
 Ultimately vocation is something you are called to do, something that you can’t say no to, but need to be doing in order to truly see your talents and skills being utilized.
 I think college is the perfect time of your life to be spending time reflecting, thinking about your adult life, who you want to be when you grow up and how you can be positioning your path to truly realize your vocational calling.
 I want to continue asking myself the big enough questions and I hope that our students get that opportunity as well.